arielherself/espresso/README.md

 Meta’s oversight board, a body it created to provide independent judgments on sensitive issues, urged <strong>Facebook</strong> to make “significant” changes to how it reviews content from high-profile users.
 The board said Facebook, [Meta’s](https://te.arielherself.xyz/graphic-detail/2022/11/07/meta-will-lay-off-13-of-its-workforce) subsidiary, had left dangerous content online by exempting politicians and business partners from rules.
 Meanwhile, Facebook threatened to pull American news content from feeds, in part because of a Congressional bill that could allow media outlets to charge more for content.

+<strong>Latvia</strong> withdrew the broadcasting licence of TV Rain, an exiled <strong>Russian</strong> news channel that had been reporting from its capital, Riga.
+Latvia’s media regulator accused the channel of threatening the country’s national security and social order.
+TV Rain has also attracted criticism from Latvian politicians for sticking its nose into local politics.
+But those grumbles are misplaced: countries should welcome [offshore media outlets](https://te.arielherself.xyz/leaders/2022/11/24/russian-offshore-journalists-need-help-not-hindrance) that pump real news back into Russia.

+Listen to an abridged version of the subscriber-only briefing.

 <strong>Indonesia’s</strong> parliament passed a law banning extramarital sex.
 The new code, which will apply to Indonesians and foreigners, also restricts how much people can criticise the president and public institutions.
 The legislation triggered violent protests when it was introduced in 2019.
 The government says it has “tried to accommodate feedback” and that the old code, a colonial vestige, was “no longer relevant”.

-Listen to an abridged version of the subscriber-only briefing.

 <strong>South Africa’s</strong> ruling party said it would block attempts to impeach <strong>President Cyril Ramaphosa</strong> after an independent panel found that he probably [abused the power of his office](https://te.arielherself.xyz/middle-east-and-africa/2022/12/01/a-sofa-stuffed-with-cash-imperils-south-africas-president).
 Mr Ramaphosa asked that the panel’s report be “declared unlawful and set aside” by the country’s top court.
 He stands accused of violating anti-corruption laws concerning the concealment and subsequent theft of at least $4m from his cattle farm.

-Most justices on America’s <strong>Supreme Court</strong> appeared sympathetic to a Christian web designer’s argument that having to make a gay couple’s wedding website would [violate her free-speech rights](https://te.arielherself.xyz/united-states/2022/12/05/a-new-supreme-court-case-may-dampen-protections-for-lgbt-people) by forcing her to create work at odds with her religion.
-The court’s conservative majority seems likely to create some exceptions for business owners from laws requiring equal treatment of all customers on the basis of this case.
-A decision is expected next summer.

-<strong>Football World Cup: </strong>Football’s heavyweights continued to assert their dominance in the <strong>knockout round</strong>.
-Brazil, the tournament favourites, advanced to an eighth consecutive quarter-final after drubbing South Korea.
-Croatia, the finalists in 2018, beat Japan on penalties.
-On Tuesday [Morocco](https://te.arielherself.xyz/graphic-detail/2022/12/01/the-world-cups-group-stage-bodes-well-for-morocco-and-england) will hope to buck the trend when they face Spain.
-They are hoping to become the first Arab team ever to reach the quarter-finals.
+<strong>Football World Cup:</strong> underdogs <strong>Morocco</strong> became the first Arab team ever to reach the tournament’s quarter-finals, after beating <strong>Spain</strong> in a penalty shoot-out.
+They bucked the trend set in other knockout matches, where football’s heavyweights, such as Brazil, asserted their dominance.

 <strong>Fact of the day:</strong> 22%, the average spike in opioid-related deaths in American counties that opened syringe exchanges between 2008 and 2016.
 [Read the full story](https://te.arielherself.xyz/united-states/2022/12/01/americas-syringe-exchanges-might-be-killing-drug-users).